vignesh5605/Ecommerce-Follow-Along/README.md

 Used CSS Flexbox and media queries to ensure the Navbar is fully responsive on all screen sizes (mobile, tablet, desktop).
 Added a hamburger menu for smaller screens to toggle the navigation links.

-# Milestone 16: Product Info Page with Quantity Selection and Add to Cart
-In this milestone, we focused on creating a dedicated Product Info Page to display detailed information for each product and allow users to select quantity and add the product to their cart.

-Frontend: Product Info Page
-Designed a new Product Info Page that shows all relevant product details such as:
-Product Name
-Product Description
-Product Price
-Product Images
-Added a quantity selector that allows users to choose how many units they want to add to their cart.
-Implemented an Add to Cart button to add the selected product and quantity to the user's cart.
-React Router Integration
-Used React Router to navigate to the Product Info Page when a product card is clicked on the homepage or product listing page.
-Passed the product ID through the URL to fetch and display product details on the new page.
-State Management and API Integration
-Fetched product details from the backend using the product ID.
-Managed the selected quantity using React state.
-Implemented a function to handle adding the product to the cart, updating the cart state in the application.

 # Milestone 17: Adding Products to Cart
 In this milestone, we focused on implementing the functionality to add products to the cart.
 Key achievements include